MilohPadgett/SubmersibleDataLogger/README.md

 3. Remove all 10 batteries and store in a dry, insulated space.

 ### Potential Issues/Future Recommendations
-•	Redesign of the internal bracket for ease of assembly and robustness (i.e. impact resistance to dropping)
+•	Redesign of the internal bracket for ease of assembly and robustness (i.e. impact resistance to dropping).

 •	Add software features to give sensors shutdown commands rather than just cutting power.

-•	Exploration of a flanged elastic seal design for ease of disassembly
+•	Exploration of a flanged elastic seal design for ease of disassembly.

-•	Port expansion to connect with more than one sensor per unit
+•	Port expansion to connect with more than one sensor per unit.

-•	Wireless data transmission functionality
+•	Wireless data transmission functionality.

-•	Long term fully integrated deployment test (1 month in ocean environment)
+•	Long term fully integrated deployment test (1 month in ocean environment).

-•	Program and verify compatibility with other common sensors (Sea-Bird 37 SIP CTD, Aanderaa Oxygen Optode)
+•	Program and verify compatibility with other common sensors (Sea-Bird 37 SIP CTD, Aanderaa Oxygen Optode).

-•	Selection of a more robust development board or custom PCB to simplify power optimization (instead of scoring STM and replacing onboard voltage regulator)
+•	Selection of a more robust development board or custom PCB to simplify power optimization (instead of scoring STM and replacing onboard voltage regulator).